qua-platform/py-qua-tools/qualang_tools/bakery/readme.md

     Op3 = [1., 1., 1.]
     Op4 = [2., 2., 2.]
     b.add_Op("Op2", "qe1", [Op3, Op4])
     b.play("Op1", "qe1")
     # The baked waveform is at this point I: [0.3, 0.3, 0.3, 0.3, 0.3]
     #                                     Q: [0.2, 0.2, 0.2, 0.3, 0.4]
-    b.play_at("Op3", "qe1", t=8) #t indicates the time index where this new sample should be added
+    b.play_at("Op3", "qe1", t=8) #t indicates the time index where these new samples should be added
     # The baked waveform is now
     # I: [0.3, 0.3, 0.3, 0.3, 0.3, 0, 0, 0, 1.0, 1.0, 1.0],
     # Q: [0.2, 0.2, 0.2, 0.3, 0.4, 0, 0, 0, 2.0, 2.0, 2.0]}
     #

-At the baking exit, the config will have an updated sample adapted for QUA compilation, according to the padding_method chosen, in this case:
+At the baking exit, the config will have updated samples adapted for QUA compilation, according to the padding_method chosen, in this case:
 I: [0.3, 0.3, 0.3, 0.3, 0.3, 0, 0, 0, 1.0, 1.0, 1.0, 0, 0, 0, 0, 0],
 Q: [0.2, 0.2, 0.2, 0.3, 0.4, 0, 0, 0, 2.0, 2.0, 2.0, 0, 0, 0, 0, 0]